-For all students who enter Oxy as first-time first-year students, the First-Stage Writing Proficiency requirement will be determined through their performance in both First Year (FYS) seminars and through an evaluation of a writing portfolio, which includes essays written in the fall and spring First Year Seminars.
-Information about the writing portfolio will be sent to all first-time first-year students at the start of fall semester.
-Students who receive an assessment of "Completed" on their portfolio and who pass both First Year Seminars have completed the First-Stage Writing Proficiency requirement.
-Students who receive an assessment determination of "Not Completed," or who fail at least one First Year Seminar, will be required to take and pass with a grade of "C" or higher WRD 201: The Art of Essay Writing.
+For all students who enter Oxy as first-time first-year students, the First-Stage Writing Proficiency requirement will be determined through their performance in both First-Year Seminars (FYS) and through an evaluation of a writing portfolio, which includes essays written in the fall and spring FYS.
+Information about the writing portfolio will be sent to all first-year students at the start of fall semester.
+Students who receive an assessment of "Completed" on their portfolio and who pass both First-Year Seminars have completed the First-Stage Writing Proficiency requirement.
+Students who receive an assessment determination of "Not Completed," or who receive a grade of "U" in one First-Year Seminar, will be required to take and pass with a grade of "C" or higher WRD 201: The Art of Essay Writing.

-B. FYS Writing Goals & Outcomes
+4B.
+FYS Writing Goals & Outcomes

-The First Year Seminars, while providing opportunities to introduce students to Oxy's range of departments and disciplinary forms of knowledge, also function as the first-year writing experience for students.
+The First-Year Seminars, while providing opportunities to introduce students to Oxy's range of departments and disciplinary forms of knowledge, also function as the first-year writing experience for students.